 1. Finalize—and stick to—your priorities

-- Evaluate what activities are important for your learning and for your wellbeing, and try to maximize your time spent on them
+- Evaluate what activities are important for your learning and for your wellbeing, and try to maximize the time you spend on them

-- Be okay with saying “no” and communicating your bandwidth (e.g. this might mean having to decline a friend’s request, if you honestly don’t have time for fulfilling it)
+- Be okay with saying “no” and communicating your bandwidth.
+This might mean having to decline a friend’s request, for example, if you simply don’t have time to fulfill it.

 2. Change how you use technology

-- Set screen time limits on your phone and/or install a productivity app like Stayfocusd on your computer—if you’d like to reduce the time you spend online
+- Set screen time limits on your phone and/or install a productivity app like Stayfocusd to reduce the amount of time you spend online

 - Consistently save/back up your work to prevent redos if technology crashes

 - Call (or leave voice messages) rather than text to prevent miscommunication that may take up extra time

 - Disable push notifications for “low-priority” apps (like those you use for entertainment)

 - Install ad blockers so you can get to your videos fast—whether you’re watching them for school or pleasure